27 March 2024

 - non-belief in a God that does exist pays off with eternal damnation

 Since we must necessarily be discussing the profession of belief, there is the problem of the cost of inauthenticity.
 We now know that there is a cost to professing belief that is inconsistent with our true sentiments.
 The payoff of professing belief when it is inconsistent with your emotional commitments and thought processes is some form of psychological anguish in the present.
 The wager only posits speculations that are dependent on, not only the existence of God, but the existence of a God that traffics in condemnation and salvation for eternity.
 The costs of psychological anguish would be incurred immediately, which makes them far more salient and meaningful to us.
-The fact that humans a wired (by God) to discount the value of things that are distant in time relative to things that are immediate, the argument is effectively rendered moot.
+The fact that humans are wired (by God) to discount the value of things that are distant in time relative to things that are immediate, the argument is effectively rendered moot.
 Those who already believe in God should feel free to profess their heartfelt beliefs, but so should the non-believers.
 Those who are interested in converting those who are on the opposite side of the belief dichotomy need to be realistic about their prospects for success and look to something other than logical argumentation to initiate change.
 Harnessing powerful emotions is a far more likely strategy.
 In any case, diminishing your well-being now for speculative rewards or punishments in the distant future is not a good idea.

 Another strategy that believers should consider is stating their beliefs in more psychologically realistic ways.
-God created us in a way that enabled us to develop science as a means of discerning the causal structures, processes, and patterns that God kept hidden away until those developments.
+God created us in a way that enabled us to develop science as a means of discerning the causal structures, processes, and patterns that God kept hidden away prior to those developments.
 God created us in a way that makes us vulnerable to believing in stuff that is untrue.

 In fact, God created us in a way that makes everything we believe into a delusion, if you look at it hard enough.
 Is the sky blue, the grass green, or a rose red?
 Scientists have looked hard at color vision and what we mean when we make statements like, “the grass is green.”
 What we mean by that statement, according to the cognitive linguists, is that there is something inherent in the fact that it is grass that makes it green.
-The greenness is an inherent property of the things we refer to as grass.
+The greenness is an inherent property of the things we refer to as 'grass.'
 But, what the color scientists found is that there is not anything about the objects we refer to as grass that have any such thing.
 The color scientists can create conditions in which the very grass that we would label as green can become other colors or no colors which proves that the greenness is absent from the grass, but instead arises out of some combination of the light, the grass, our eyes, and how our brains interpret the signals that our eyes sent to it.

 I believe in God.
 I believe in God in the same way that I believe in zero.
 Zero was a concept that was only invented after mathematics had been around for thousands of years.
 It took awhile for us to realize that representing the absence of value could be extremely useful.
 I believe that God is the representation of the knowledge that is currently absent from us, both individually and collectively.
 God is a useful concept because it allows us to represent that absence.

-From my perspective, the best forms of access we could possibly have to the “will” of God is science, journalism, jurisprudence, and academically respectable history.
+From my perspective, the best forms of access we could possibly have to the “will of God" is science, journalism, jurisprudence, and academically respectable history.
 Those are the institutions that can successfully marshal the better angels of our natures in order to discern the truth.
 This is the case because of the fact that God hid the truth from us and has implicitly challenged us to figure it out in the face of great temptations.
 Those institutions do not succeed all the time, but they are our only hope for long-term success.

 No comments: